-First-class facilities, dynamic programming and range of exciting events place Adelaide Festival Centre as the heart of the arts.
+First-class facilities, dynamic programming, and range of exciting events place Adelaide Festival Centre as the heart of the arts - today, tomorrow, always.

 In the 1960s, the Adelaide Festival of the Arts started to outgrow the city's existing venues.
 Liberal Premier Steele Hall saw the sloping banks of the River Torrens as a natural choice for the home of the Adelaide Festival and the cultural heart of the city.
 During this time, the State Government changed but the drive for a new Centre continued with fervour.